Hemal-22/Assingment-5/README.md

 <br>
 <b>
 Installing :<br></b>
-To upload file in git repository you need to first install git and git bash in your system.<br>
+To upload a file in the git repository you need first to install git and git bash in your system.<br>
-After installation you need to check the version by typing command <i>git --version</i><br>
+After installation you need to check the version by typing the command <i>git --version</i><br>
-Then SETUP your git by performing below commands<br>
+Then SETUP your git by performing the below commands<br>
 <b>Configuring user information used across all local repositories</b><br>
 git config --global user.name “[firstname lastname]”<br>
-<b>set a name that is identifiable for credit when review version history</b><br>
+<b> Set a name that is identifiable for credit when reviewing version history</b><br>
 git config --global user.email “[valid-email]”<br><br>

-<b>Now, SETUP & INITILIZATING your git</b><br>
+<b>Now, SETUP & INITIALIZING your git</b><br>
 <b>Configuring user information, initializing and cloning repositories</b><br>
 <b>initialize an existing directory as a Git repository</b><br>
 git init<br>
 <b>retrieve an entire repository from a hosted location via URL</b></br>
 git clone [url]<br>

-<b> To upload your file in GitHub repository, perform below commands </b><br>
+<b> To upload your file in the GitHub repository, perform the below commands </b><br>
 1. Check the status: git status
-2. Add your file: git add . (this command will add all your file) & you can also type the particular file name (git add <file name>)
+2. Add your file: git add . (this command will add all your files) & you can also type the particular file name (git add <file name>)
 3. Commit your file: git commit -m “[descriptive message]”
-4. Push all your code and file to git: while uploading your code and file for the first time run this command --> git push origin main and after this run this command, git push
+4. Push all your code and files to git: while uploading your code and file for the first time run this command --> git push origin main and after this run this command, git push
 <br><br>
 <b> Deployment: </b>

-As such we dont require any deployment for this, but you can use platform like google colab and jupyter notebook.
+As such we don't require any deployment for this, but you can use platforms like google colab and jupyter notebook.

 <br>